 Tangiers Hotel and Casino

 The movie Casino is about the beginning of the end of organised crime (as we know it) in Vegas.
 After the events of the movie, as Sam Rothstein puts it, the corporations moved into Vegas and getting into a casino became like checking into the airport.
 ‘Today its like Disneyland.’
 Rothstein remarks.
-The film’s first hour and a half details their rise to power, while the second half follows their downfall as the FBI, corrupt government officials, and angry mob bosses pick apart their Camelot piece by piece.

 In Vegas, everybody’s gotta watch everybody else.
 Since the players are looking to beat the casino, the dealers are watching the players.
 The box men are watching the dealers.
 The floor men are watching the box men.
 The pit bosses are watching the floor men.
 The shift bosses are watching the pit bosses.
 The casino manager is watching the shift bosses.
 I’m watching the casino manager.
 And the eye-in-the-sky is watching us all.